HLDC: Hindi Legal Documents Corpus: Acknowledgements

 \section{Acknowledgements}

 This paper is dedicated to T.H.
 Arjun, who contributed towards making this research possible, you will be remembered!
 We would like to thank Prof. Angshuman Hazarika and Prof. Shouvik Kumar Guha for their valuable suggestions and for guiding us regarding the technical aspects of the Indian legal system.
 The author Ashutosh Modi would like to acknowledge the support of Google Research India via the Faculty Research Award Grant 2021.
+This project was partially supported by iHub at IIIT Hyderabad, project O2-001.